Are Tenancy Renewal Fees Fair?

 How much will a landlord be charged?

 The exact amount a landlord is charged by the letting agent for renewing a fixed term tenancy will depend on what is stated in the fees and charges section of the agency agreement between letting agent and landlord.
 In the case of the big London based estate and letting agents charges can be significant.
 For instance Savills charge 15% inc VAT of the rent taken for its ‘Letting, Renewal & Rent Receipt’.
 This fee is payable each time the tenancy is renewed.
 For most ASTs on a 6 month contract this fee could be payable twice over a 12 month period.
 London based Foxtons charges a mere 10.8 per cent inc VAT.
 For a start the whole approach of charging a percentage of the rent seems strange.
 Surely, the cost of printing a tenancy agreement is the same whether the rent is £5000 per year or the maximum chargeable under an AST of £100,000.
-The Mirror recently reported that some landlords were charged as much of £300 for a tenancy renewal fee altough the average was thought to be nearer £75 the Tenants Voice suggested that a reasonable figure for the work regardless of the rent paid would be £25.
+The Mirror recently reported that some landlords were charged as much of £300 for a tenancy renewal fee although the average was thought to be nearer £75 the Tenants Voice suggested that a reasonable figure for the work regardless of the rent paid would be £25.
 This to me sounds a little on the low side.

 There is no standard fee structure for letting agents

 The problem with tenancy renewal fees are with much of the letting agent world is that there is no standard fee or fee structure.
 This means that letting agents can charge what the market will bare.
 On one hand this seems fair in the sense that it is a free market and there is plenty of competition out there amongst letting agent.
 The problem is that many small landlords are not experienced businessmen or women and are unaware of what contract they are getting into when they sign the agency agreement.
 Mistakenly they act under the assumption that a letting agent has their best interest at heart in the same way as a doctor or lawyer should.
 This is not necessarily so.
+We have examined what is reasonable fees for a landlord letting agent along with whether it’s possible to do it all yourself.

 Making tenancy renewal fees more visible

-The government has stepped into the breach and tried to make sure that landlords are not misled and are fully aware of the charges levied when they sign their agency agreements.
+The government had previously stepped into the breach and tried to make sure that landlords are not misled and are fully aware of the charges levied when they sign their agency agreements.
 In 2008 it brought in the Consumer Protection from Unfair Trading Regulations (2008).
 This replaced lots of other laws.
 It was supposed to introduce “a general duty not to trade unfairly and seek to ensure that traders act honestly and fairly towards their customers.”

 What the law means in practice